OpenOverlayRouter/oor/README.android.md

   * Android NDK: [http://developer.android.com/tools/sdk/ndk/]
   * Apache Ant

-To get the latest version of the LISPmob source from Github:
+To get the latest version of the OOR source from Github:

     git clone git://github.com/OpenOverlayRouter/oor.git
-    cd lispmob
+    cd oor

 To build the code, go to the `android/` directory located in the top-level directory and modify the `local.properties` file with the correct path to your